leonawicz/CommCharts4/docs/md/05_scale_precip.md

     &lt;script&gt;&lt;/script&gt;
   &lt;/body&gt;
-&lt;/html&gt; ' scrolling='no' frameBorder='0' seamless class='rChart  highcharts  ' id='iframe-chart11cc44da65f3'> </iframe>
+&lt;/html&gt; ' scrolling='no' frameBorder='0' seamless class='rChart  highcharts  ' id='iframe-chart198758c2060'> </iframe>
  <style>iframe.rChart{ width: 100%; height: 500px;}</style>

 Apparently, Fairbanks is not where the rain and snow are falling.
+This is borderline hyperbole since we don't know exactly why without further investigation, but the general observation can be gleaned from comparing the two plots.
 A comparison of scales reveals that total monthly precipitation averaged across a 10-minute grid cell is substantially greater than that based on the 2-km PRISM climatology.
 This is not unreasonable.
 Compared to temperature, a precipitation signal is likely to drop off much more rapidly across space.
 Broad frontal storm systems may blanket a grid cell roughly uniformly, but precipitation can also have a more patchy spatial distribution.
 Particularly in the latter case, the average precipitation over a large grid cell cannot be representative of all the point locations within it.

 A quick comparison with a very wet community, Juneau, Alaska, will reveal the exact opposite.
-Precipitation is very high there at 2-km resolution, but relatively washed out (no pun intended) at 10-minute resolution.
+Precipitation is very high there at 2-km resolution, but relatively washed out (no pun intended) when using the 10-minute resolution data.
 Even more noteworthy is that between spatial scales even the seasonal cycle of precipitation is different, with an annual mode in October at the 2-km scale and in July at the 10-minute scale.
 This also affects the time of year when higher or lower inter-decadal variability is expressed by the climate models.

+With one data set we see about four times as much precipitation and it appears to happen disproportionately at a different time of year than seen with other data set.
+None of this is strange.
+It does not signify there is something wrong with either data set.

+In my experience, I have found that effects of scale (though the differences here are only in part due to scale) are more easily conveyed and understood when I make an analogy to time.
+People seem to grasp more intuitively that things will be different at different time scales than at different spatial scales.
+On the contrary, I am immediately reminded of those who conflate weather with climate, but replace weather and climate with other phenomena which don't generate such cognitive dissonance for these individuals and they in fact seem to grasp effects of scale quite well.

+Scale aside, it can also be said more generally that these are intrinsically different data sets and are not intended to express the same level of information.

 ##
 #### Precipitation range: 2-km resolution